Give us a call!

 Shellfish and crustaceans

-Modified Atmosphere Packaging makes comparatively high demands on the packaging process, especially on the sealing process.
+Modified atmosphere packaging makes comparatively high demands on the packaging process, especially on the sealing process.
 Many sources of error can lead to leaks, usually micro-leaks.
 Right from the point of mixing the gases and introducing them into the package, maximum care is required.
-A faulty mixture or leaking packaging can have serious effects - from the loss of nutrients, taste, colour or structure to a bad smell or infestation with microorganisms.
+A faulty mixture or leaking package can have serious effects – from the loss of nutrients, taste, color or structure, to a bad smell or infestation with microorganisms.
 Depending on the product, health risks to the consumer cannot be completely eliminated.

-Modified Atmosphere Packaging therefore requires modern high quality equipment and uncompromising standards of hygiene.
-But even when using best available technology, failures can’t be completely avoided.
-So comprehensive quality assurance activities are essential.
-These can begin during the packaging process, using inline gas analysis, which constantly monitors the composition of the modified atmosphere.
+Modified atmosphere packaging, therefore, requires modern, high quality equipment and uncompromising standards of hygiene.
+Even with the best available technology, however, failures can’t be completely avoided.
+Thus, comprehensive quality assurance activities are essential.
+These can begin during the packaging process by using inline gas analysis, which constantly monitors the composition of the modified atmosphere.
 After packaging, the packages must be tested for the correct gas mixture and for leaks.
-Only with this level of rigour can it be ensured that the full benefit of Modified Atmosphere Packaging is achieved and that the customer receives a top quality product.
+Only with this level of rigor can you ensure that the full benefit of modified atmosphere packaging is achieved and that the customer receives a top quality product.

-There is no one special packaging machine for Modified Atmosphere Packaging.
-Various types of machines from several suppliers do the job.
+There is no one special packaging machine for MAP.
+Various types of machines from several suppliers will do the job.

-For larger packaging volumes normally automatic packaging lines are used.
-So called thermoform-fill-seal machines are using packaging film from a roll.
-The film is heated inside the machine and formed onto trays which get filled with food product.
+For larger packaging volumes automatic packaging lines are typically used.
+So-called thermoform-fill-seal machines use packaging film from a roll.
+The film is heated inside the machine and formed onto trays, which get filled with food product.
 The next steps are similar to the hand chamber machine but are done automatically.
 In a vacuum chamber the air is replaced by a gas mixture.
 The trays are then sealed.
 Tray-sealer machines function in a similar way.
-Main difference: The trays are not made inside the machine but are pre-formed and just sealed with a film.
+The main difference is that the trays are not made inside the machine but are pre-formed and then sealed with a film.

 In the packaging process the air inside the package is replaced by a gas or a gas mixture.
 Pre-mixed modified atmospheres are available in different mixtures and under several brand names.
-Today, in most cases on-site gas mixers are used to create these gas mixtures.
-MAP gas mixers provide verified gas quality and safety in the packaging process – for germfree and long shelf life food.
-But above all they offer high flexibility to the user.
-At the push of a button different mixtures can be produced in the shortest time on one packaging line, depending on the requirements of the product.
-WITT offers gas mixing and metering systems for all packaging machines used in the food industry, no matter whether it’s vacuum packaging, thermos forming, flow pack or chamber packaging machine.
-The gas mixing systems are adjusted to the specific product type and processes, and require only basic installation requirements.
+However, in most cases on-site gas mixers are used to create these gas mixtures.
+MAP gas mixers provide verified gas quality and safety in the packaging process – for germfree food preservation.
+But above all they offer great flexibility to the user.
+At the push of a button, different mixtures can be produced quickly on one packaging line, depending on the requirements of the product.
+There are gas mixing and metering systems for all packaging machines used in the food industry: vacuum packaging, thermo forming, flow pack or chamber packaging machines.
+Often gas mixing systems can be adjusted to your specific product type and processing with only basic installation requirements.

-Gas analysers are essential for quality control in the MAP process.
-The monitoring can be done as continuous analysis during the packaging process or batch sampling after the packaging process.
-For continuous analysis, a gas analyser module is integrated into the gas mixing system.
-The gas analyser monitors the correct composition of the gas mixture.
-Sample testing is part of the quality control system of almost every company working with modified atmospheres.
-Via a needle, a sample is taken from the package.
-High quality gas analysers use modern sensors and are extremely precise and fast.
+Gas analyzers are essential for quality control in the MAP process.
+Gas analysis can be done continuously during the packaging process or after as a sample test.
+For continuous analysis, a gas analyzer module is integrated into the gas mixing system where it monitors the correct composition of the gas mixture.
+In sample testing, a key element of quality control for any company working with modified atmospheres, a sample is taken from the package via a needle.
+High quality gas analyzers use modern sensors and are extremely precise and fast.
 And with a minimal gas volume requirement for testing, they’re suitable for packages of all sizes, including those with a small head-space or a very low volume of gas inside the package.
 All data is logged and can be archived for complete QA documentation.

 Modified atmospheres perform only if the protective gas remains inside the package.
-The package has to be fully leak tight.
-As a freshness guarantee to retailers and consumers, package leak detection can also provide competitive advantage.
-Leak testing prevents needless returns, loss of prestige, legal consequences and, worst case, loss of business.
-To optimise quality assurance, the user can choose between solutions for sample or in-line testing – based on CO2 or a water bubble test.
-Package leak detection systems reliably detect even the smallest leak, and are easy to operate.
+The package must be fully leak tight.
+As a freshness guarantee to retailers and consumers, package leak detection can provide a competitive advantage.
+Leak testing prevents needless returns, loss of prestige, legal consequences and loss of business.
+To optimize quality assurance, the user can choose between solutions for sample or in-line testing – based on CO2 or a water bubble test.
+Package leak detection systems reliably detect even the smallest leak and are easy to operate.
 Furthermore, all tests can be digitally logged and documented for customers.

 Gas monitoring systems for ambient air protect employees and make the use of gases such as carbon dioxide safer.
-This is not toxic but accumulates unnoticed in closed rooms and replaces the oxygen in the air.
+CO2 is odorless and may accumulate unnoticed in closed rooms and replace the oxygen in the air.
 A concentration of 0.3 percent carbon dioxide in ambient air can be a health hazard.
-The allowed maximum concentration in the workplace is 0.5 percent.
-At five percent, headaches and dizziness may occur; eight percent and more leads to unconsciousness or even death.
-The gas level warning unit permanently monitors the concentration of the respective gas in the ambient air, and activates an acoustic and visual alarm when individually definable limits are exceeded.
+The allowed maximum concentration at the workplace is 0.5 percent.
+At five percent headache and dizziness may occur; at eight percent and beyond, unconsciousness or even death.
+A gas level warning unit permanently monitors the concentration of the respective gas in the ambient air and activates an acoustic and visual alarm when individually definable limits are exceeded.
 Simple and effective.

-For food and vegetables, controlled atmospheres are not just used in packaging but also for the control of ripening control, in special ripening chambers with the help of ethylene.
-By using gas analysers, the ambient atmosphere can be monitored for a safe level of this gas.
+In the case of fruit and vegetables, controlled atmospheres are not just used in packaging but also for ripening control in special ripening chambers with the help of ethylene.
+By using gas monitors, the atmosphere can be monitored for a safe level of this gas.